 Gravy should be avoided when making the dog Christmas dinner as it could contain garlic or onion and be toxic for dogs.
 It most definitely will be too salty.

-As a general rule, gravy is fatty and should be avoided as it could cause digestive problems such as diarrhoea and vomiting.
+Generally, gravy is fatty and should be avoided as it could cause digestive problems such as diarrhoea and vomiting.
 You can buy dog-friendly gravy,

 Stuffing is to be avoided entirely as it contains onions, garlic, spices and herbs.
-Onions are incredibly toxic to dogs, and so foods with onions should not be fed to your dog.
+Onions are incredibly toxic to dogs, so foods with onions should not be fed to your dog.
 Some spices and herbs can cause an upset stomach.

 Christmas Pudding and Mince Pies.

 We all want some figgy pudding except for dogs.
-Dogs can’t eat grapes, dried grapes (raisins and sultanas) or dates so Christmas pudding and mince pies are instantly a no-go.
+Dogs can’t eat grapes, dried grapes (raisins and sultanas) or dates, so Christmas pudding and mince pies are instantly a no-go.
 If you want your dog to feel included, you can make some doggy mince pies replacing the mincemeat with dog food.